Flood Advisory issued for Ciales, Manati, Morovis by NWS - NewsBreak

-Effective: 2021-08-05 10:54:00 CDT Expires: 2021-08-05 14:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-03 17:11:00 Expires: 2021-08-03 20:15:00 Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: DeWitt; Gonzales The National Weather Service in Austin/San Antonio has issued a * Flood Advisory for Northwestern DeWitt County in south central Texas Southwestern Gonzales County in south central Texas * Until 200 PM CDT. * At 1054 AM CDT, Doppler radar indicated heavy rain due to thunderstorms.
-Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 2 and 3 inches of rain have fallen. * Some locations that will experience flooding include Gonzales, Smiley, Cheapside, Westhoff, Wrightsboro, Cost, Sample, Bebe, Monthalia, Oak Forest, Hamon, Leesville, Belmont, Gruenau and Concrete.
+Target Area: Ciales; Manati; Morovis The National Weather Service in San Juan has issued a * Urban and Small Stream Flood Advisory for Ciales in Puerto Rico Manati in Puerto Rico Morovis in Puerto Rico * Until 715 PM AST. * At 411 PM AST, Doppler radar indicated heavy rain due to thunderstorms.
+This will cause urban and small stream flooding.
+Between 1 and 2 inches of rain have fallen.
 Additional rainfall amounts of 1 to 2 inches are expected over the area.
-This additional rain will result in minor flooding.
+This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0